 Jockey Club Rose Bowl Trainer Statistics

 The leading trainer in the Jockey Club Rose Bowl over the last 20 renewals is John Gosden, who has won the race four times, with those four winners coming from Caucus (2012 & 2013), Flying Officer (2015) and Face The Facts (2017).
-The only other trainer to have recorded multiple wins in the Jockey Club Rose Bowl is Andrew Balding (2 wins).
+Other trainers who have recorded multiple wins in the Jockey Club Rose Bowl are Andrew Balding (2 wins) and Ed Walker (2 wins).

 Here are some of the top Jockey Club Rose Bowl trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):